-Advanced Biological Chemistry: In depth exploration of one or more biological chemistry areas, for example, use of multinuclear NMR in examining nuclear acids and proteins; biosynthesis of toxins, roles of porphyrins.
+Advanced Biological Chemistry: In-depth exploration of one or more biological chemistry areas, for example, the use of multinuclear NMR in examining nuclear acids and proteins; biosynthesis of toxins and roles of porphyrins.

 General Pathology: This course introduces the molecular and genetic basis of human diseases while emphasizing the basic pathologic processes and vocabulary.

 Basic Pharmacology: This course is an introduction to the basic principles of pharmacology and provides an overview of drugs from a molecular, cellular and basic science perspective.